Marlyns-GitHub/Harden-SSH/README.md

 - Disable SELINUX for RedHat distribution family
 - Run the script Harden-SSH

-Note : For the configurations complement, see on the PDF file.
+Note : For additional configuration see PDF file.

 - For the Redhat distribution family SELINUX must be isabled.
 - keep in mind that, multifactor authentication will apply by defaut for all users.